-At the commencement of each Session, the Committee Directors will call on Member States in when voting; 'present' or 'present and voting'.
-'Present' means the Member State is present, and includes the final vote on a resolution.
+At the commencement of each Session, the Committee Directors will call on Member States in English alphabetical order to confirm their status of attendance.
+Member States have two options when voting; 'present' or 'present and voting'.
+'Present' means the Member State is present, and 'Present and Voting' means the Member State cannot abstain on the substantive vote which includes the final vote on a resolution.
 Observers are forced to state 'Present' in accordance with the rule on the Participation of Observers.
 Members 'Present and Voting' when being documented does not include observers.
-All delegates not present during the Roll Call will be considered absent until a note is sent to the Committee Directors and he or she is formally accepted by the
+All delegates not present during the Roll Call will be considered absent until a note is sent to the Committee Directors and he or she is formally accepted by the Committee Directors.